 Secondly, a Mn-mediated radical-ionic annulation strategy was validated as a synthetic route to quinine.
 Intermolecular radical addition to C=N bonds has rarely been applied as a strategic bond construction in natural product synthesis; this synthesis of quinine offers the strongest demonstration yet of the utility of such reactions in application toward complex multifunctional targets.

 Ji, An.
-"Mn-mediated radical coupling toward synthesis of alpha, alpha-disubstituted alpha-amino esters and formal synthesis of quinine." doctoral dissertation, University of Iowa, 2011.
+"Mn-mediated radical coupling toward synthesis of alpha, alpha-disubstituted alpha-amino esters and formal synthesis of quinine."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.